-- 4.1.1 At every level of a building where toilets are required by the Public Utilities Board of the Ministry of the Environment to be provided, at least - (a) one individual washroom for wheelchair users, as described in clause 4.9, shall be provided for both the male and female; or - (b) one water closet compartment for wheelchair users, as described in clause 4.10, shall be provided in both the male and female toilets. - 4.1.2 In addition to clause 4.1.1, it is recommended that a standard water closet compartment, as described in clause 4.11, be provided for the ambulant disabled at every level where toilets are required by the Public Utilities Board of the Ministry of the Environment to be provided. - 4.1.3 In buildings, other than factory, workshop or industrial buildings, where two or more clusters of toilets are provided at the same level but at different locations, the corresponding number of individual washrooms or water closet compartments shall be provided. - 4.1.4 At least one wash basin complying with clause 4.6 shall be provided in the toilet. - 4.1.5 At least one of each type of washroom accessories complying with clause 4.4 shall be provided in the toilet. - 4.1.6 Where urinals are provided, at least one shall comply with clause 4.8 to cater to the ambulant disabled. - 4.1.7 Signs at washroom entrances shall -
+- 4.1.1 At every level of a building where toilets are provided, at least - (a) one individual washroom for wheelchair users, as described in clause 4.9, shall be provided for both the male and female; or - (b) one water closet compartment for wheelchair users, as described in clause 4.10, shall be provided in both the male and female toilets. - 4.1.2 In addition to clause 4.1.1, a standard water closet compartment, as described in clause 4.11, shall be provided for the ambulant disabled and elderly persons at every level of shopping complexes, sport complexes, places of public resort, hotels, hospitals, transport stations, interchanges and passenger terminals where toilets are provided. - 4.1.3 In buildings, other than factory, workshop, office/showroom areas in warehouses or industrial buildings, where two or more clusters of toilets are provided at the same level but at different locations, the corresponding number of individual washrooms or water closet compartments shall be provided. - 4.1.4 Where swing door is provided for bathroom and toilet, the door shall swing outwards.
+This will aid the rescue operation should the person inside the bathroom or toilet falls and obstructs it.
+Consideration should be given to the use of sliding or folding doors that are easier to operate and require less wheelchair manoeuvring space. - 4.1.5 At least one wash basin complying with clause 4.6 shall be provided in the toilet. - 4.1.6 At least one of each type of washroom accessories complying with clause 4.4 shall be provided in the toilet.

-- (a) be clearly visible and have tactile finish in accordance with clause 10.5; and - (b) comply with the symbol as described and illustrated in clause 10.2.
+- 4.1.7 Where urinals are provided, at least one shall comply with clause 4.8 to cater to the ambulant disabled. - 4.1.8 Signs at washroom entrances shall --- - (a) be clearly visible and have tactile finish in accordance with clause 10.5; and - (b) comply with the symbol as described and illustrated in clause 10.2.

-4.2 WASHROOM AND WATER CLOSET COMPARTMENT DOORS
+4.2 INDIVIDUAL WASHROOM AND WATER CLOSET COMPARTMENT DOORS